 The Administrative Department is responsible for the management, administration, financial operations, personnel activities, current and long-range land use planning, and municipal court functions of the City.
 The department provides administrative services related to the activities of the Mayor and City Council, the Planning Commission, and various other City committees and commissions.
 The department is responsible for City elections, the City’s records management programs, and accounting for the City’s fixed assets.
 It handles public information functions and the intergovernmental affairs of the City and is responsible for building maintenance activities related to the City Hall and Community Hall.
-Michael McGlothlin is the City Administrator and can be reached at 503-397-4010.
+Kim Karber is the Interim City Administrator and can be reached at 503-397-4010.

 Department Accomplishments in 2019-20:

 - Continued to implemented new regulations associated with accessory buildings and structures.

 - Completed a comprehensive review and update to the Columbia City Development Code.